mattnite/BCIT-Sailbot/docs/design/wingSailReport.md

 period, the total cost of producing the rigid self-trimming wing sail was
 $3,885.49 The manufactured rigid self-trimming wing sail assembly, consisting of its three sub-assemblies, was donated to the BCIT IEEE SailBot Team upon completion May 10th 2017.

-ACKNOWLEDGMENTS
+## Acknowledgments

 “On behalf of myself and the BCIT SailBot team, I would like to express my gratitude and appreciation to all sponsors, faculty members, peers and contributors of support in any fashion, that have allowed this project to come to fruition” A special thank you goes out to those listed below, without you this project would not exist today.

 - Avanti Aerospace
 - Dave Lewis
 - Darlene Webb